 - 14.3.5.1.
 Any day with no rostered shifts, where there is a minimum 34-hour break between the previous and subsequent day's shifts (including overtime), counts as a Rostered Day Off for the purposes of clause 14.3 (Rostering Days Off). - 14.3.5.2.
-If a shift preceding or following a day off is extended such that an employee is now rostered to return to work prior to the conclusion of the appropriate minimum 34-hour break, they are not required to return to work until the 34 hour break has been taken, and will be paid for the rostered hours as though worked. - 14.3.5.3.
+Full-time, part-time, or flexible-time employees may be rostered a shorter break of no less than 31 hours on up to 2 occasions in any 4-week roster cycle, limited to no more than 22 occasions across each financial year.
+A minimum 34 hour break will continue to apply wherever possible, with rosters having due regard for employee wellbeing.
+In accordance with clause 14.3.8, these shorter breaks will not be rostered after 50 hours or 7 consecutive days worked. - 14.3.5.3.
+Where a short rostered day off is not rostered in accordance with clause 14.3.5.2, and a shift preceding or following a standard 34-hour rostered day off is extended such that an employee is now rostered to return to work prior to the conclusion of the appropriate minimum 34-hour break, they are not required to return to work until the 34 hour break has been taken, and will be paid for the rostered hours as though worked. - 14.3.5.4.
 Where an employee returns to work without this break being provided, a penalty of 100% (double time) will be paid in lieu of all other penalties until a 10 hour break is provided.
 Where this occurs on a public holiday a penalty of 150% (double time and one half) will apply.